AlexsLemonade/refinebio-docs/docs/main_text.md

 ## Submitter processed

-Sometimes raw data for a sample is either unavailable at the source repository or in a form that we can not process.
+Sometimes raw data for a sample is either unavailable at the source repository or exists in a form that we can not process.
 For microarray platforms that we support, we obtain the submitter processed expression data and use these values in refine.bio with some modification (e.g., log2-transformation where we detect it has not been performed).

 As noted above, we use Ensembl gene identifiers throughout refine.bio.